to Mount Holyoke College Bushido-Kai Karate

 Takayuki Kubota, Soke Gosoku-Ryu

-Ms. Arrighi is the Associate Director of Public Safety at Mount
+Ms. Arrighi is the Deputy Chief of Campus Police at Mount

 Holyoke College and has trained in Karate-Do since 1972.
 She has